 No business can rely entirely on its current customer base.
 Instead, there must be a constant pursuit of looking for new ways to scale and attract audiences that have not heard about the brand before.

 Raising brand awareness and taking your business to the next level can be pretty difficult, particularly if you are in a competitive market.
 Nevertheless, there have been multiple examples of startups that appeared out of nowhere and became recognizable leaders in their respective industries.
-More commonly, though, are the cases in which a small business invests time and resources in a long-term approach.
+More common, though, are the cases in which a small business invests time and resources in a long-term approach.
 Executing your brand awareness strategies well will bring remarkable growth down the road.

 If your current brand awareness strategy is not bringing the results you want, consider implementing some changes.
 The suggestions in this article are a good way to get started.